-Why Restoring pH Balance for Hair and Skin Matters
+Why Maintaining pH Balance for Hair and Skin Matters

 We’ve all lost our balance at one time or another.
 Walking across a log stretched over a creek bed, striking tree pose in yoga class, learning how to surf, sheltering in place for eight weeks.
 You fall, maybe you get wet or you stumble, maybe you catch yourself.
 Maybe you drink too much wine.
 No matter what, that moment where you lose your balance is a moment of uncertainty.

 The same principle applies to both hair and skin.
 When the pH of either is out of balance it directly affects the health of each.
 The trick is always finding the balancing point.

 Our Founder, Britta Cox, sat down with Ada Polla, CEO of skincare line Alchimie Forever for a virtual conversation about skin, hair and striking that perfect, healthy balance in caring for both.
 Here is what we learned from them, about how our self-care habits have an effect on our skin and hair health.

 To find the right balance it’s important to understand what pH is.
 Those two short letters together, pH, stands for the “potential of hydrogen”, a measure of acidity and alkalinity where a value of 7 represents neutrality.
 Numbers lower than 7 indicate an increase in acidity and numbers higher than 7 indicate an increase in alkalinity.
 Tap water in most homes ranges in pH from 7-9+ (San Francisco tap water has a pH of 9.6, NYC tap water has a pH of 7).
 The high pH of tap water alone can cause hair cuticles to raise, allowing hair to take on water, swell, stretch, and become weak.

 “The flora of bacteria in microorganisms that we have on our skin is very delicate and perfect and the last thing we want to do is disrupt it.”